Abelian reduction in differential-algebraic and bimeromorphic geometry: Applications to differentially closed fields

 we see that $\widehat\sigma(b_1)=cb_1$ and $\widehat\sigma(b_2)=\frac{b_2}{c}$.
 So $\widehat\sigma(\xi)=\widehat\sigma(b_1b_2)=b_1b_2=\xi$.
 What we have shown is that $H_a\leq H_\xi$.
 But in $\Aff_2$ the only $1$-dimensional algebraic subgroup containing $\Gm$ is $\Gm$ itself.
 So $H_a=H_\xi$, as desired.

 The final case~(\ref{PSL}) is handled similarly.
-This time $q:=p^{(3)}$ is fundamental and so interdefinable with $r\in S(k)$ the generic type of a full logarithmic-differential equation on $\PSL_2$.
+This time, since $\PSL_2(\C)$ acts uniquely $3$-transitively on $\PP(\C)$, a similar reasoning as in case (4) shows that $q:=p^{(3)}$ is weakly $ \mathcal C$-orthogonal and fundamental and so interdefinable with $r\in S(k)$ the generic type of a full logarithmic-differential equation on $\PSL_2$.
 We represent the elements of $\PSL_2$ as equivalence classes $ $ of $ \in\operatorname{GL}_2$ under the action of scalar multiplication.
 Fixing a realisation $b= $ of~$r$, we consider $\xi:=\frac{b_1}{b_3}$, which again satisfies a Riccati equation, and show that $p$ is interdefinable with $\tp(\xi/k)$.

 We have $a\models p$ with $a\in\dcl(kb)$ giving rise via Galois correspondence to a $2$-dimensional $kb$-definable subgroup $H_a\leq\aut(r/\C)$, and $\xi\in\dcl(kb)$ giving rise to a $2$-dimensional $kb$-definable subgroup $H_\xi\leq\aut(r/\C)$.
 We aim to show that $H_a=H_\xi$.
 As all $2$-dimensional algebraic subgroups of $\PSL_2$ are isomorphic to $\Aff_2$, and all such are conjugate, after possibly changing the realisation $b\models r$ we may assume that if $\sigma\in H_a$ then $\sigma$ acts on $b$ by multiplication on the right by $ \in\Aff_2(\C)$.
 Since $ = $ we see that $\sigma$, or rather any lifting of it to $\aut_k(\U/\C)$, must fix $\frac{b_1}{b_3}=\xi$.
 Hence, $H_a\leq H_\xi$.
 As $H_\xi$ is connected and also $2$-dimensional, being isomorphic to $\Aff_2(\C)$, we must have $H_a=H_\xi$, as desired. \end{proof}